 Lulu, Are You Going to Sleep All Day?

 LS Miller, aka Lisa didn’t plan on writing a children’s book or becoming an author in her lifetime.
-She was as happy as a clam owning a successful fitness business, enjoying life and taking long walks with her dog, Lucy.
+She was as happy as a clam owning a successful fitness business, enjoying life and taking long walks with her dog, Lulu.

 Lisa is a very talented person who can do anything she sets her mind to and do it with class.
 When I think of the word, success, I think of Lisa.
 People, like myself, like to be around Lisa as she’s got such a zest for life.
 I’m honoured to be her business partner and illustrator.